Immunoglobulin Replacement Therapy and Infectious Complications After CD19-Targeted CAR-T-Cell Therapy

 Description

 OUTLINE: Patients are randomized to 1 of 2 arms.
 ARM I: Patients receive immunoglobulin replacement therapy (IGRT) with intravenous immune globulin (IVIG) within 14 days prior to CD19 CAR-T-cell infusion.
 Patients then undergo CD19 CAR-T therapy.
 Patients receive IVIG monthly, starting 28 days after CD19 CAR-T therapy for up to 4 months in the absence of unacceptable toxicity, relapse of the underlying disease, or subsequent hematopoietic cell transplant.
+Doses 3, 4, and 5 are highly encouraged but not required.
 Patients also undergo blood sample collection throughout the study.
-ARM II: Patients receive placebo with normal saline IV within 14 days…
+ARM II: Pati…

 Eligibility